 - Get Away from the Hustle & Bustle of Downtown Vancouver in Stanley Park ✓

 Probably my favourite place in Vancouver, Stanley Park has so much to offer.
 With a variety of festivals throughout the year, the ever beautiful totems of Coast Salish artist Susan Point, and the breathtaking views, it’s easy to spend a full day enjoying the natural beauty of the area.
+This is a must for your BC bucket list!

 - Experience the Eclectic Openness of Wreck Beach ✓

 I don’t think there’s a creature out there quite like Wreck Beach.
 A nude beach with little to no guidelines other than respect each other and have a great time, it’s definitely a sight to see and enjoy… I’d just suggest leaving any children at home for this one!
 Note: drugs are frequent, however in the crazy amount of times I’ve been there, I have never felt pressured or unsafe.
-It’s an inclusive, accepting open environment with some of the most interesting people you’ll ever meet!
+It’s an inclusive, accepting, open environment with some of the most interesting people you’ll ever meet!

 - Get the Adrenaline Pumping with Canada’s Longest Zipline ✓